Kita-Tanabe Station

 Kita-Tanabe Station (北田辺駅, Kita-Tanabe-eki) is a railway station in Higashisumiyoshi-ku, Osaka, Osaka Prefecture, Japan, on the Kintetsu Minami Osaka Line.

+Lines

+Kita-Tanabe Station is served by the Minami Osaka Line and is 2.1 km from the starting point of the line Ōsaka Abenobashi.

 Layout

 Kita-Tanabe Station has two side platforms on the third level serving a track each.